Republic of Ireland: Economy

 Following the Great Recession and the bursting of the Irish property bubble, the country officially exited recession in 2010, driven by a growth in exports from US multinationals in Ireland.
 However, due to a rise in the cost of public borrowing due to government guarantees of private banking debt, the Irish government accepted an €85 billion programme of assistance from the EU, International Monetary Fund (IMF) and bilateral loans from the United Kingdom, Sweden and Denmark.
 Following three years of contraction, the economy grew by 0.7% in 2011 and 0.9% in 2012.
 The unemployment rate was 14.7% in 2012, including 18.5% among recent immigrants.
 In March 2016 the unemployment rate was reported by the CSO to be 8.6%, down from a peak unemployment rate of 15.1% in February 2012.
 In addition to unemployment, net emigration from Ireland between 2008 and 2013 totalled 120,100, or some 2.6% of the total population according to the Census of Ireland 2011.
 One-third of the emigrants were aged between 15 and 24.
-As of November 2022, unemployment had fallen back to 4.4%.
+By November 2022, unemployment had fallen back to 4.4%.

 Ireland exited its EU-IMF bailout programme on 15 December 2013.
 Having implemented budget cuts, reforms and sold assets, Ireland was again able to access debt markets.
 Since then, Ireland has been able to sell long term bonds at record rates.
 However, the stabilisation of the Irish credit bubble required a large transfer of debt from the private sector balance sheet (highest OECD leverage), to the public sector balance sheet (almost unleveraged, pre-crisis), via Irish bank bailouts and public deficit spending.
 The transfer of this debt means that Ireland, in 2017, still has one of the highest levels of both public sector indebtedness, and private sector indebtedness, in the EU-28/OECD.

-Ireland became one of the main destinations for US pharmaceutical corporate tax inversions from 2009 to 2016. and has also become one of the largest foreign locations for US technology multinationals such as Apple, Google, Microsoft and Facebook.
+Ireland became one of the main destinations for US pharmaceutical corporate tax inversions from 2009 to 2016.
+The country has also become the largest foreign location for large US technology multinationals (i.e. Apple, Google, Microsoft, Facebook), which delivered a GDP growth rate of 26.3% (and GNP growth rate of 18.7%) in 2015.
+This growth was subsequently shown to be due to Apple restructuring its "double Irish" subsidiary (Apple Sales International, currently under threat of a €13bn EU "illegal state aid" fine for preferential tax treatment).